Edward Woyniłłowicz

-Edward Woyniłłowicz (Эдвард Вайніловіч, 13 October 1847 - 16 June 1928) was a Polish-Belarusian landowner, entrepreneur, philanthropist, public figure and the funder of the landmark "Red Church" of St. Simon and St. Helena on Independence Square in Minsk.
+Edward Antoni Leonard Woyniłłowicz (Эдвард Вайніловіч, 13 October 1847 - 16 June 1928) was a Polish-Belarusian landowner, entrepreneur, philanthropist, public figure and the funder of the landmark "Red Church" of St. Simon and St. Helena on Independence Square in Minsk.

 Early years

-Woyniłłowicz was born into an old noble family in the hamlet of Ślepianka near Minsk (now located within the boundaries of Minsk) in the estate of his maternal grandparents.
+Woyniłłowicz was born into a noble family in the village of Vialikaja Sliapianka near Minsk (now located within the boundaries of Minsk) in the estate of his maternal grandparents.

 He received his primary education at home, on his ancestral estate of Savičy (Sawicze; Slutsk District) and learned Polish, Belarusian, Russian, German and French.
 Later, he graduated with honours from the Slutsk Calvinist Gymnasium and in 1865 enrolled in the St. Petersburg Practical Technological Institute.
 After graduation, he did an internship at Dr. Strausberg's locomotive factory in Hanover (Germany), worked for some time in Belgium, travelled in Italy, studied economics and agriculture in France and Prussia.
 He later worked as an engineer at the Putilov factory in St. Petersburg.